-The Adult Probation file provides information on supervised adult probationers under the jurisdiction of California courts.
-The database provides gross counts that give a statistical profile of the probation function by county, type of placement, reasons for removal from probation, and the number of persons in supervision caseloads.
-Adult probation data are published in Crime in California and the Criminal Justice Profile series.
-Data in an electronic format is available from 2004 to the present.
+The Adult Probation file provides information on adults who are convicted in California courts and are placed under the jurisdiction of either the state correctional system or a correctional system operated by local government.
+The database provides gross counts that give a statistical profile of the probation function for superior and lower courts by county, type of placement, reasons for removal from probation and the number of persons in supervision caseloads.

-The Anti-Reproductive-Rights Crimes (ARRC) database contains information on crimes that are committed against reproductive health services providers, clients, assistants, or the facilities where these services are provided or at a place of worship because of the church's beliefs regarding reproductive rights.
-The data include the location of the crime, victim type (individual/property), race/ethnicity and gender of victims and suspects, weapon involved, and property loss or damage.
-ARRC data are published annually in Anti-Reproductive-Rights Crimes in California.
-The database contains information from 2003 to the present.
+The Anti-Reproductive-Rights Crimes (ARRC) database contains information on crimes that are committed against reproductive health services providers, clients, assistants or the facilities where these services are provided or at a place of worship because of the church's beliefs regarding reproductive rights.
+The data include the location of the crime, victim type (individual/property), race/ethnicity, gender of victims and suspects, weapon involved, and property loss or damage.

 The Monthly Arrest and Citation Register (MACR) database provides information on felony and misdemeanor level arrests for adults and juveniles and status offenses (e.g., truancy, incorrigibility, running away, and curfew violations) for juveniles.
-The following data elements are included in this file: race/ethnicity, date of birth, gender, date of arrest, offense level, status of the offense, and law enforcement disposition.
-MACR data are published in Crime in California, Homicide in California, Juvenile Justice in California, and the Criminal Justice Profile series.
-Age, gender, race/ethnicity, and offense information from the MACR are forwarded to the FBI for publication in Crime in the United States.
-The MACR data, in a consistent format, is available from 1979 to the present.
+The following data elements are included in this file: race/ethnicity, sex, date of arrest, offense level, status of the offense and law enforcement disposition (i.e., released, turned over to another agency and complaint sought).

 The Arson database provides statistical data on arson offenses.
-The database includes information on the type of arson (e.g., structural, mobile, or other), the number of actual offenses, the number of clearances, and the estimated dollar value of property damaged.
-Arson data are published in Crime in California and the Criminal Justice Profile series.
-Arson data, in a consistent format, is available from 1982 to the present.
+The database includes information on the type of arson (e.g., structural, mobile, or other), the number of actual offenses, the number of clearances and the estimated dollar value of property damaged.

 CITIZENS' COMPLAINTS AGAINST PEACE OFFICERS

-The Citizens' Complaints Against Peace Officers (CCAPO) file provides annual statewide summary information on the number of non-criminal complaints reported by citizens against law enforcement personnel, the number alleging criminal conduct of either a felony or misdemeanor, and the number of complaints that were sustained.
-Data from 1981 to the present are published annually in Crime in California.
+The Citizens' Complaints Against Peace Officers (CCAPO) file provides annual statewide summary information on the number of non-criminal complaints reported by citizens against law enforcement personnel, the number alleging criminal conduct of either a felony or misdemeanor and the number of complaints that were sustained.

-The Crimes and Clearances database provides statistical data on the offenses of criminal homicide, forcible rape, robbery, assault, burglary, larceny-theft, and motor vehicle theft.
+The Crimes and Clearances database provides statistical data on the offenses of criminal homicide, rape, robbery, assault, burglary, larceny-theft and motor vehicle theft.
 The data include the number of actual offenses and the number of clearances.
 Supplemental data are collected on the nature of crime and the value of property stolen and recovered.
-Data are published in Crime in California and the Criminal Justice Profile series.
-The data are also forwarded to the FBI's Uniform Crime Reporting (UCR) program for publication in Crime in the United States.
-The Crimes data, in its current format, is available from 1982 to the present.
+The data represent the eight crime offenses chosen by the Federal Bureau of Investigation (FBI) because of their seriousness, frequency of occurrence and likelihood of being reported to law enforcement.
+The data are also forwarded to the FBI's Uniform Crime Reporting program for publication in Crime in the United States.

 DEATH IN CUSTODY